CVE-2025-54376: Hoverfly WebSocket Auth Bypass

 Introduction

-I want to kick off this blog with a small tutorial introduction into vulnerability research.
+I want to kick off this blog with a short introductory tutorial into vulnerability research.
 We'll pick a recent CVE and look at the root cause, exploitability and remediation.

 Some criteria for the selection: